 An accompaniment to that or another entree for St. Paddy's Day might be the following salad, which combines four green fruits and vegetables to represent all of Ireland, and pink grapefruit to represent the Orangemen.

-More from our magazine: Sugar-free Sugar Cookies
+More from our magazine: Is Cauliflower the New Potato?

 Topped with herbed croutons made from oatmeal bread, its dressing calls for clover honey.
 The honey might not come from four-leaf clovers, but hopefully, this dish will bring the luck of the Irish along with good taste and nutrition.